learn-academy-2023-delta/week-1-assessment-Phalco1/interview-questions.md

 Your answer:

+Git is an extension that gives the develper to test code on a console or terminal.

 Researched answer:

+Git is a version control system used for tracking changes in computer files.

 2. Which JavaScript operators will return a Boolean value?

+Your answer: if/else statement, equal to, less than, greater than, greater than or equal to, and less than or equal to.

-Your answer:
+Researched answer: logical operators

+3. What is the difference between an array's index and its value?

+Your answer: Index is the count of data in the brackets[] from 0 to the amount of data in the array.
+The value is what is displayed by the data and what the equal operator has it equal to.

 Researched answer:

-1. What is the difference between an array's index and its value?

-Your answer:

-Researched answer:
+An array index is an integer indicating a position in an array.
+The value is the number of elements in an array.

 4. Compare and contrast arrays and strings.
 Please include ways in which they are the same and ways in which they are different.

 Your answer:

+Comparison:

+Arrays and Strings have an index and have .length().

 Researched answer:

+they both are a collection of items, both have a length property, both are zer-indexed.

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

-Your answer:
+Your answer: Proper techniques are communication, respect, and teamwork to execute the project.
+One driver and one navigator.

 Researched answer:

+Pair programming is a software development technique in which two programmers work together at one workstation.
+One, the driver, writes code while the other, the observer or navigator.

 ## Looking Ahead: Terms for Next Week